#Article

 After the report is filed, the appropriate personnel review it and begin an investigation, if necessary.
 Following the investigation, they hand the report off to facility administrators with their notes and recommendations.
 Finally, administrators come up with an action plan to correct underlying issues that caused the incident and confirm that the incident has been resolved.

-Tips for Efficient Incident Reporting
+Tips for Writing Effective Incident Reports

 To record the most accurate account of the incident analysis, maintain an objective tone.
 Do not include assumptions or assign blame; just write down the facts.
 Where possible, include direct quotes from the patient and/or other involved parties.

-Write Clearly
+2. Write Clearly and Concisely

 The higher your quality of writing, the more valuable your patient incident analysis report will be.
 For example, using explicit, concise language will make the investigation process faster and easier.
 In addition, use proper grammar, spelling, and punctuation.
 Grammar mistakes may change the meaning of details within the patient incident reporting, making investigating the incident more difficult.

-Use Case Management Software
+3. Use Digital Tools or Case Management Software

-Managing patient incident triage investigations can be stressful, especially if your facility serves hundreds of patients at any given time.
+Managing patient incident investigations can be stressful, especially if your facility serves hundreds of patients at any given time.
 Using case management software, though, streamlines the process so you can improve your facility's quality of service.

 Choose a platform that is web-enabled for quick reporting.
 You'll never miss important details of a patient incident because you can file your report right at the scene.
 A platform with HIPAA-compliant forms built in makes your workflow more efficient and productive, ensuring patient incidents are dealt with properly.